haveno-dex/haveno-docs/docs/the-project/payment_methods/F2F.md

 This is why we highly recommend that both parties bring laptops and acknowledge their ends of the deal on the spot.

-Otherwise, the same dispute process is in place for F2F trades, but be advised that arbitrators and arbitrators often won’t have a way to settle disputes.
+Otherwise, the same dispute process is in place for F2F trades, but be advised that arbitrators often won’t have a way to settle disputes.
 In such cases, aggrieved traders can send deposit funds arbitration and make an appeal to the Haveno's team.

-Having said that, arbitrators and arbitrators may attempt different tactics to get a handle on the situation.
+Having said that, arbitrators may attempt different tactics to get a handle on the situation.